acoupi/acoupi/docs/explaination/data_schema.md

 A **boundingbox** object represents the location of a sound event in time and frequency.
 It contains information about the start time and end time in seconds and the low frequency and high frequency in Hz of a sound event.

 A **detection** object represents a single detection made by a model.
-It contains information about the specific recording the detection was made, the species that were detected using the `data.PredictedTag` class, and the probability of the detection.
+It contains information about the specific recording the detection was made, the species that were detected using the `data.PredictedTag` class, and the score of the detection.
 A detection can be created by instantiating a `data.Detection` class.

 A **predicted tag** object represents the label predicted by a model.
 It consists of a `data.Tag` object made of a key and a value, and a confidence score.

-A **tag** object represents is made of a key and value pair.
-The key is

-A **boundingbox** object represents the location of a sound event in time and frequency.
-It contains information about the start time and end time in seconds and the low frequency and high frequency in Hz of a sound event.

-A **detection** object represents a single detection made by a model.
-It contains information about the specific recording the detection was made, the species that were detected using the `data.PredictedTag` class, and the probability of the detection.
-A detection can be created by instantiating a `data.Detection` class.

 ### Messages